jngutteridge/hugo-jackgutts-blog/content/posts/010-the-state-of-social-media.md

 ---
-title: "The state of social media"
+title: The annoyance of losing Twitter
 date: 2023-10-21
-tags: ["Software development"]
+tags:
-category: "General"
+  - Software development
+categories:
+  - Software
+slug: the-state-of-social-media
 ---
 Twitter was a great place.
 I loved catching up with everyone's updates.
 It painted a good picture for the most part.